 - The patient has the right for reasonable continuity of care and to know in advanced the time and location of appointment and who will be providing care.

-- The patient has the right to selection of post-hospital extended care providers, as long as they can provide appropriate care needed by the patient, such as hospice providers, home health care, and nursing home placement.
+- The patient has the right to selection of post-hospital extended care providers, if they can provide appropriate care needed by the patient, such as hospice providers, home health care, and nursing home placement.

-- The patient has the right to designate a family member, friends, or other individual to be present with them for emotional support during the hospitalization, unless the individuals presences infringes on other’s rights, safety, or is medically contraindicate.
+- The patient has the right to designate a family member, friends, or other individual to be present with them for emotional support during the hospitalization, unless the individual’s presences infringe on other’s rights, safety, or is medically contraindicate.

 - The patient has the right to seek spiritual counsel from their pastor or request of a local directory.